tko22/simple-blockchain/README.md

 - nonce: self-explantory
 - merkle: vector holding in the data of the block

-It will then check whether you have the correct hash(it rehashes it), if you have "00" in front, and whether your index is correct.
+It will then check whether you have the correct hash(it rehashes the information given), if you have "00" in front, and whether your index is correct.

 Note: this is the only way to add to the blockchain.

 ## Mining
 (I made it very simple because I didn't want to spend much processing power) - use findHash() to get hash and nonce

 first two characters of the hash must be 0
 - e.g. `003d9dc40cad6b414d45555e4b83045cfde74bcee6b09fb42536ca2500087fd9` works

 ## Block
 Hash header: index + prevHash + merkleRoot(data) + nonce